 Levantine Tabbouleh - Parsley Tomatoes Bulgur Salad

-- 1/3 cup Bulgur - (about 45 gms) Soak according to the kind of bulgur you have, or packet instructions if applicable
+- 3 tablespoons Bulgur - (about 35 gms in weight) Soak according to the kind of bulgur you have, or packet instructions if applicable

 - 1.5 cups Tomatoes - (about 300 gms) Diced very small